Rosalie241/RMG/README.md

 # Rosalie's Mupen GUI

-Rosalie's Mupen GUI is a free and open-source mupen64plus GUI written in C++.
+Rosalie's Mupen GUI is a free and open-source mupen64plus front-end written in C++.

 It offers a simple-to-use user interface.